Conclusion of Minova Water Filter & Training Project – Democratic Republic of Congo

 I am NAKASHI, mother of 11 children.
 I am years old.
 I am married but my husband is jobless.
 It is very difficult for me to feed the 11 children.
 We are internal displaced people IDPs here at Minova.
 We came from Nyabibwe during the war, we don’t have any help here.
 Some of my children are not going to school, and those who are going there are always chased by the lack of school fees.
 Some are obliged to go here and there to look for food.
 Rape is very common in this area, there are so many girls who are raped and are giving birth without any control.
 My second daughter was also victim of rape and she got a child from that rape.
 The authors of rape are not punished because of corruption.
 In November 2012 more than 140 women were raped by the national army, all of us were victims of this.
 They spread HIV and other so many diseases through that rape.
 We want people to help us with some women projects.

 While we didn’t ask these brave women to share their stories, and are loathe to publicize them for their “shock” value… we recognize that these women want the world to know their stories.
 That the unbelievable strength and bravery that they embody is a model for us all.
 Again, we apologize if the unedited content of their statements is disturbing for anyone.
 Teaching these women to clean their own water is an endlessly refreshing endeavor with ripple effects that we can never fully measure.
-Thanks to everyone who made this possible, the people of the Democratic Republic of Congo, and especially our friends at Friendly Water For The World.
+Thanks to everyone who made this possible, and especially our friends at Friendly Water For The World.